 Aside from a healthy diet, you can also supplement with vitamin C. Most of us associate ascorbic acid with vitamin C, but it is only the outer rim of the complex, and just one of 12 compounds that make up the vitamin C molecule.
 Most ascorbic acid supplements are derived from corn, which is a genetically modified food, and it is 10 times more acidic than the complex or buffered forms.

-Using the whole complex will ensure that you receive all the amazing benefits of the many factors, rutins, and bioflavonoids contained within this supportive vitamin.
+Using the whole complex will ensure that you harness all the amazing benefits of the various factors, rutins, and bioflavonoids contained within this therapeutic vitamin.
 Bioflavonoids, or vitamin P, decrease inflammation, are powerful antioxidants, protect the heart, and help treat varicose veins.
 They are abundant in fruits and vegetables.

 Forms of vitamin C that contain the entire complex include: